rust-lang/book/src/ch21-03-graceful-shutdown-and-cleanup.md

 However, the _only_ time this would come up would be when dropping the `Worker`.
 In exchange, we’d have to deal with an `Option<thread::JoinHandle<()>>` anywhere we accessed `worker.thread`.
-Idiomatic Rust uses `Option` quite a bit, but when you find yourself wrapping something you know will always be present in `Option` as a workaround like this, it’s a good idea to look for alternative approaches.
-They can make your code cleaner and less error-prone.
+Idiomatic Rust uses `Option` quite a bit, but when you find yourself wrapping something you know will always be present in an `Option` as a workaround like this, it’s a good idea to look for alternative approaches to make your code cleaner and less error-prone.

 In this case, a better alternative exists: the `Vec::drain` method.
-It accepts a range parameter to specify which items to remove from the `Vec`, and returns an iterator of those items.
-Passing the `..` range syntax will remove _every_ value from the `Vec`.
+It accepts a range parameter to specify which items to remove from the vector and returns an iterator of those items.
+Passing the `..` range syntax will remove *every* value from the vector.

 So we need to update the `ThreadPool` `drop` implementation like this: